hbr/Lambda-Calculus/lambda2/datatype.md

 ```

 The numbers are just a silly example for an arbitrary generator set.
 Usually the
-set of generators are finite.
+set of generators is finite.

 But anyhow.
 The possible expressions don't have any intrinsic meaning.
 Speaking
 in terms of abstract algebra we have defined a *signature*.
 A *signature* is a